liuxiaoliang/L/README.md

 Notes
 =

-This project is just for study.
+This project is just for study with an emphasize on principle of algorithm, how to adjust parameters and prototype of distributed and parallel algorithms.

 Dirs
 =